feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 Remember to add documentation for your offline store.

 1. Add a new markdown file to `docs/reference/offline-stores/` and `docs/reference/data-sources/`.
-2. You should also add a reference in `docs/reference/data-sources/README.md` and `docs/SUMMARY.md`.
-Add new markdown documentation to document your offline store functions similar to how the other offline stores are documented.
+Use these files to document your offline store functionality similar to how the other offline stores are documented.
+2. You should also add a reference in `docs/reference/data-sources/README.md` and `docs/SUMMARY.md` to these markdown files.

-**NOTE**: Be sure to cover how to create the datasource and most importantly, what configuration is needed in the `feature_store.yaml` file in order to create the datasource and also make sure to flag that the datasource is in alpha development.
-Please also add some documentation on what the data model is for the specific online store for more clarity.
+**NOTE**: Be sure to document the following things about your offline store:
+- How to create the datasource and most what configuration is needed in the `feature_store.yaml` file in order to create the datasource.
+- Make sure to flag that the datasource is in alpha development.
+- Add some documentation on what the data model is for the specific offline store for more clarity.
-3. Finally, add the python code docs by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
+- Finally, add the python code docs by making sure the classes are being referenced by `sdk/python/docs/index.rst`.
 An example of this below:

 {% code title="sdk/python/docs/index.rst" %}
 ```yaml